bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 [Babel](https://babeljs.io/) to compile the JSX and the ES2015 fat arrow syntax.

-With expressiveness and capability of modern JavaScript and React, we really have to ask ourselves if we really need that extra library.
+With the expressiveness and capability of modern JavaScript and React, we really have to ask ourselves if we really need that extra library.

 Again, this reductionism is intended to make our code more